MultiCraft/repixture/mods/unicode_text/README.rst

 Credits
 -------

-This mod was originally written by erlehmann, Wuzzy and Deepak Jois.
+This mod was originally written by erle, Wuzzy and Deepak Jois.
 This mod includes a modified version of luabidi, an implementation of the Unicode Bidirectional Algorithm.
 See the `luabidi` directory for details.